 “If mid century modern furniture and art is your thing, Green Collar Studio is the place for you.
 This well-curated and eclectic shop on the south end off Preston Highway is a pure gem.
 Their in-store hours are random and infrequent so check in on Instagram for in-person shopping days.

-At 21c, you are within walking distance from arguably the best analog stereo shop within three states.
 Magnetic Tape Recorder and Stereo features amazingly well-restored vintage and modern pieces from turntables, tape decks, speakers, hard-to-find amplifiers, etc. The team and owner are super welcoming and borderline obsessively knowledgeable about all things stereo sound.
 If records are your thing Better Days Records in the Highlands or Guest Room Records over in Clifton are two of the best shops in town.

 For coffee and a snack Sunergos or Gralehaus are a great start.
 If a sugar boost is your thing, Please and Thank You in Nulu has all you need, especially that chocolate chip cookie.
 And if I’m having one meal in town, I’m venturing downtown to Safier Mediterranean Deli, off Fourth and Broadway for amazing shawarma platters and kafta kabob sandwiches.”

 Say hello to our neighbors in New Albany!

 Last, but not least, our museum manager, Karen Gillenwater, recommends spending your day with nature, history and art in New Albany, Indiana.